Powering Up With Energy Food For Combat Training

 Consuming simple sugars right before training can reduce the amount of glycogen used during exercise, which can prolong performance and reduce the risk of your immune system becoming compromised.
 Higher glycogen and insulin levels have also been shown to create a hormonal milieu favorable to anabolism.

 You should balance your pre-exercise meal so that it contains about 50 grams of carbohydrates and 5 to 10 grams of protein, totaling approximately 250 calories.
 A mixture of simple and complex carbohydrates is best before working out, with a little more emphasis on having fast-burning simple carbohydrates available for quick energy.

-If endurance training is a big part of your regimen, make sure your pre-exercise meal contains significant amounts of branched chain amino acids (BCAAs) such as milk.
+If endurance training is a big part of your regimen, make sure your pre-exercise meal contains significant amounts of branched-chain amino acids (BCAAs) such as milk.
 Don’t forget to keep yourself hydrated.
-Drink 16 ounces (2 cups) of a beverage such as water, juice or a sport drink two hours prior to exercising, and then another 6 to 8 ounces immediately before your workout.
+Drink 16 ounces (2 cups) of a beverage such as water, juice, or a sports drink two hours before exercising, and then another 6 to 8 ounces immediately before your workout.

 Drink 5 to 10 ounces every 15 minutes during exercise.
 If you’re training vigorously for longer than 90 minutes, you’ll need to take in some carbohydrates such as a sports drink or diluted fruit juice.
 For prolonged endurance events or activities (two or more hours), eat small, carbohydrate-rich snacks (approximately 15-20 gms/60-80 kcal of carbohydrate) about every 20 minutes.

 Good choices include energy bars, dried fruits, or oatmeal cookies.
 Taking in carbohydrates during prolonged exercise will hold off fatigue and enhance your performance.